wasp-os/wasp-os/docs/appguide.rst

   and specify the tick frequency.

-Additionally if your application is a game or a similar program that should not allow the watch to go to sleep (turning off the screen) when it is running then it should arrange to call :py:meth:`~.Manager.keep_awake` from the application's :py:meth:`~.TemplateApp.tick` method.
+Additionally if your application is a game or a similar program that should not allow the watch to turn off the screen while running (i.e. go to sleep) then it should arrange to call :py:meth:`~.Manager.keep_awake` from the application's :py:meth:`~.TemplateApp.tick` method.

 Drawing